corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.1.
 Configure the Database Management Tool

-The Corda Database Management Tool needs access to a running database and is configured in a similar manner to the node.
+The Corda Database Management Tool needs access to a running database and is configured in a way to the node.
 To configure the tool, you need to provide a base directory with the following content.

 * A `node.conf` file with database connection settings.
-* A `drivers` directory (where the JDBC driver will be placed).
+* A `drivers` directory where the JDBC driver will be placed.

-`node.conf` template files and details on where to find the JDBC driver for each database vendor are shown below.
+`node.conf` template files and details on where to find the JDBC driver for each database vendor can be found below.

 #### Azure SQL